How to become a broadcast journalist

 Apprenticeship

-You may be able to start out on a Level 5 journalist or a Level 7 senior journalist higher apprenticeship.
+You may be able to become a broadcast journalist by doing a level 5 journalist or a level 7 senior journalist apprenticeship.

 There is a lot of competition for places.
-Recruitment takes place at set times during the year.
-You can find out when schemes are open for applications on broadcasters' websites.
+Recruitment to the larger broadcast journalist schemes takes place at set times during the year.
+Check their websites to find out when you can apply.

 Entry requirements